 - Less energy generated for the heart and other organs to function properly.

-- Less capable of neutralising free radicals, resulting in more damages to our body cells including skin cells.
+- Less ability to neutralise free radicals, resulting in more damages to our body cells including skin cells.

 How to Boost Coenzyme Q10 level in The body